decaporg/one-click-hugo-cms/README.md

 Then start the development server with `yarn start` or `npm start`.

+## Testing

+With the development server running, run the tests locally with `yarn cypress:run` or `npm run cypress:run`.
+Or use `yarn cypress:open` or `npm run cypress:open` to run interactively.

+Cypress tests also run on deploy with the [Cypress Netlify integration](https://www.netlify.com/integrations/cypress/).

 ## Layouts

 The template is based on small, content-agnostic partials that can be mixed and matched.
 The pre-built pages showcase just a few of the possible combinations.
 Refer to the `site/layouts/partials` folder for all available partials.